San Antonio Christian School

 San Antonio Christian School, SACS for short, is a private, non-denominational Christian school in San Antonio, Texas.
 It was established in 1972 to provide a Christ-centered, college preparatory education (grades PK-12).
 It is accredited by the Association of Christian Schools International and the Southern Association of Colleges and Schools.

-SACS competes in the Texas Association of Private and Parochial Schools as a 6A school in Division 1.
+SACS competes in the Texas Association of Private and Parochial Schools as a 5A school in Division 2.
+Other extracurricular activities include band, 4-H, art, theater, and journalism.